douglasgscofield/dispersalDiversity/README.md

 : Test whether there is a difference in the &gamma; diversity among three datasets

 ### membershipPlot.R

 Provides the function `membershipPlot()` for plotting relative representations of sources within sites, and source sharing across sites, using the same site-by-source table used for input to the `pmiDiversity()` function.
 Examples of membership plots can be seen in Figure 2A-C of Scofield _et al._ 2012 <I>Am Nat</I>.
 Singleton sources (those that appear just once in just one site) are distinguished using a white background, while multiton sources (those that appear multiple times but still in just one site) can be distinguished with a gray background using the option `distinguish.multiton=TRUE`.
 Other options are provided for controlling labelling of the plot and producing output to PDF or PostScript files.

-The function `membershipPlot.v0()` provides the original membership plot functionality.
-The primary function has been generalised.
+If `fill.method = "color"` and the library `RColorBrewer` is available, then it is used to pick the colours used for filling groups.

 ### plotPairwiseMatrix.R